jstev/virtuemart2-module/README.md

 SVEA_TAX -- the tax rate that should apply to the fee/cost percent total

 ### Svea Paymentplan
+Only one country can be configured per instance of the method.
 Paymentplan may be used by unregistered users.
 We present the all methods, and it is up to the user to select the correct country invoice method.
-Only one country can be configured per instance of the method.
-Alowed currencys per country:
+Allowed currencies per country:
 * Sweden -> SEK
 * Norway -> NOK
 * Denmark -> DKK